Generic Name: lamotrigine (la-MOE-tri-jeen)

 - Tell your doctor or dentist that you take Lamictal before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including complete blood cell counts, may be performed while you use Lamictal.
+- Lab tests may be performed while you use Lamictal.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Different medicines may look like or have names similar to Lamictal.
 Always check your medicine to make sure it is correct.
 If you notice any change in the appearance of your medicine (eg, shape, color, size, wording), check with your pharmacist.